pianoroll/SUPRA/README.md

 Renderings of the expression MIDI files into audio recordings are also available.
 These can currently be listened to on the [SUPRA](https://supra.stanford.edu) website, but will be made available for download soon.

 MIDI files are organized into directories based on the format of the roll (which type of piano the original roll is compatible with).
-Currently only the earliest Welte-Mignon rolls are available in the `welte-red`, meaning "red-colored paper" Welte-Mignon rolls, or more specifically T-100 WM rolls, since there are 100 tracker bar holes on the pianos that play these rolls.
+Currently only the earliest Welte-Mignon rolls are available in the `welte-red` directory, meaning "red-colored paper" Welte-Mignon rolls, or more specifically T-100 WM rolls, since there are 100 tracker bar holes on the pianos that play these rolls.